Rapoport-Zink spaces of Hodge type: Definitions and Preliminaries

 We will work with formal schemes that satisfy the following finiteness condition: \begin{defnsub} Let $\fo$ be a $p$-adic discrete valuation ring.
-A locally noetherian formal $\fo$-scheme $\XX$ is \emph{formally locally of finite type} over $\Spf\fo$ if $\XX_\red$ is locally of finite type over $\fo/\m_\fo$; or equivalently, if $\XX$ admits an affine open covering $\set{\Spf R_\xi}$ where each $R_\xi$ is \emph{formally finitely generated} over $\fo$ in the following sense: there exists a surjective map of $\fo$-algebras
+A locally noetherian formal $\fo$-scheme $\XX$ is \emph{locally formally of finite type} over $\Spf\fo$ if $\XX_\red$ is locally of finite type over $\fo/\m_\fo$ (where $\XX_\red$ is the closed subscheme of $\XX$ defined by the ideal of locally topologically nilpotent sections).

-where we use the $p$-adic topology on $\fo$ to define convergent formal power series.
 A formal $\fo$-scheme $\XX$ is \emph{formally of finite type} if it is quasi-compact and locally formally of finite type over $\Spf \fo$. \end{defnsub}